 The Truth: You might have seen Blackjack movies where players displayed exceptional mathematical skills.
-But, you don’t need to be a math genius to play and win this game.- All you need is a lot of practice so that you have strong knowledge of the rules and know how to apply a solid Blackjack Strategy.
+But, you don’t need to be a math genius to play and win this game.- All you need is a lot of practice so that you have strong knowledge of the rules and know how to apply a solid online Blackjack game strategies.

 As a player, you should not pay attention to these myths.
 If you want to play Blackjack online and want to increase your chances of winning, you must separate fact from fiction.
 These few common myths mentioned make you aware of the things that can affect your game.
-To be successful in the game, avoid these myths and focus on your techniques and strategies that are more likely to be effective.
+So, to be successful in the game, avoid these myths, focus on your techniques and strategies that are more likely to be effective.